How to Find the Right Pillow

 - If you dabble in all sleep positions, finding the exact pillow thickness can be hard.
 The great thing about shredded foam pillows is their adjustability.
 Unlike a solid block of memory foam, shredded foam pillows are made up of multiple shreds of foam.
 A combination sleeper can add or remove filler until their needs are met.
 Buckwheat pillows have the same adjustability and are ideal for sleepers who want something less “squishy”.

-Things to Consider When Finding the Right Pillow
+Things to Consider When Finding Your Perfect Pillow

 - Replace your pillow every 1-2 years